rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 ## Configure AWS IoT Credentials and Deploy to MicroZed microSD card

 In this section, you will configure and deploy AWS IoT Core credentials and copy them to the MicroZed microSD card.
-The physical credential files, the private key and certificate for each device, will be placed in ```$HOME/aws-cloud-and-xilinx-workshop/edge/auth-GGGROUP-node-zynq7k``` and ```$HOME/aws-cloud-and-xilinx-workshop/edge/auth-GGGROUP-gateway-ultra96```.
+The physical credential files, the private key and the certificate for each device will be placed in ```$HOME/aws-cloud-and-xilinx-workshop/edge/auth-PREFIX-node-zynq7k``` and ```$HOME/aws-cloud-and-xilinx-workshop/edge/auth-PREFIX-gateway-ultra96```, where PREFIX is your greengrass group and s3 bucket prefix.

 1. Ensure the the MiroZed board is powered off by unplugging its two USB cables.
 2. Eject the MicroZed microSD card.
 The microSD card is ejected by gently pressing the card forward toward the slot entry, releasing, and then pulling the card out by hand.